 - Always use a truck or van when transferring from point A to B. Tying to the roof of your car is not only unsafe, but it can also bend it permanently, and also expose it to harsh weather conditions during transportation.

-- When you are ready to put the mattress back into use, freshen it up after removing from storage.
+- When you are ready to put the mattress back into use, freshen it up after removing it from storage.
 Rub baking soda on both sides and seams, allowing it to absorb any odors before cleaning with a vacuum.